 This degree program equips students with the knowledge and skills they need to become arrangers, orchestrators, composers and songwriters.
 Students will be given a strong and comprehensive foundation in music theory and analysis.
-They will also acquire the skills to use modern technology to notate, orchestrate, develop and record musical ideas.
-Courses in arranging, orchestration, private composition lessons, and film scoring will prepare students to fulfill their musical goals.
+They will also acquire the skills to use modern technology to notate,

-Bachelor of Science in Music with a Concentration in Vocal Performance: Classical Voice
+Bachelor of Science in Music with a Minor in Vocal Performance: Classical Voice